avbotz/maritime/docs/README.md

 * There are certain pre-defined PWM pins that can be found on the [nucleo's pinout](https://os.mbed.com/platforms/ST-Nucleo-F767ZI/).
 Each pin has a specific timer and channel that we need to specify in the overlay.
 We get them from [here](https://github.com/micropython/micropython/blob/master/ports/stm32/boards/stm32f767_af.csv).

+## Servo testing and programming
+You can test and program a servo (useful for adding overload protection, servo endpoints, etc.) by connecting a servo to the [DPC-11 Programming Interface](https://hitecrcd.com/products/servos/programmers/dpc-11/product), and running its [interfacing software](https://hitecrcd.com/uploads/DPC-11_Install__2020_12_09_01-2.9.9.zip) on a Windows 10/11 computer.

+To run the interfacing software properly, you'll need to enable .NET 3.5 on your device.
+To do this, use the Windows start menu to navigate to "Turn Windows features on and off" and select ".NET Framework 3.5 (includes .NET 2.0 and 3.0)."
+Then navigate to `DPC-11_Install__2020_12_09_01-2.9.9/DPC-11_2020_12_09_01-2.9.9/` and run `DPC-11_Setup.msi`

+To get drivers set up on your computer to properly interface with the DPC-11, you'll need to disable driver signature enforcement.
+In Windows settings, go to Settings > Recovery > Advanced Startup > Restart Now.
+During startup, click on Troubleshoot > Advanced Options > Startup Settings > Restart, and then press 7 / F7 to disable driver signature enforcement.

+Once your device boots up, navigate to `DPC-11_Install__2020_12_09_01-2.9.9/DPC-11_2020_12_09_01-2.9.9/HITECRCD_DPC-11 Driver Installer` and run `install_DPC-11_2020_12_09_01-2.9.9.exe` to install the drivers.
+To configure Windows to use the drivers with your DPC-11, plug it in, and then navigate to it on Windows Device Manager.
+Right click on it and press "Update drivers," then "Browse my computer for drivers," select the `HITECRCD_DPC-11 Driver Installer` folder, and then hit "Next."
+Once you've completed all this, you'll be able to use the DPC-11 software to interface with your servo!

+To use the DPC-11 software, run it with the Windows start menu and, from the app's menu, select the appropriate type for your servo (Botz use BlueTrail's D-Series servos), then plug in the DPC-11 via USB; you should see the rectangle on the top left turn green.
+Now wire up the servo to the DPC-11 and press the "Connect" button on your computer.
+To wire it up, you need to use female duponts.
+You can input around 6V into the "Batt" power port and a ground.
+Then on the servo port, route the servo's power, ground, and signal.
+Hopefully all goes well and you can finally start programming/testing your servo in accordance with [the manual](https://hitecrcd.com/images/products/pdf/411_DPC11_ManualV3.pdf).

 ## Thrusters/ESCS
 We send commands to 8 electronic speed controllers (ESCs), which then spin the thrusters.
 We use the CAN protocol to send these commands.